Updated March 7, 2022

 1. Only Do Emergency Maintenance

-Create a policy that states you'll only complete emergency maintenance.
+Create a policy that states you'll only complete emergency maintenance in your Maryland property rentals.
 Let your tenants know that any maintenance requests that aren't emergencies will be put on hold until the pandemic is over or priority requests are taken care of.
 Non-emergency maintenance issues typically include cosmetic fixes that don't hamper the functionality of your rental home.

 Emergency issues include things like: